dagster-io/dagster/docs/sections/api/apidocs/types.rst

 .. attribute:: List

-    Use this type for inputs, outputs, or config values that are lists of values of the inner type.
+    Use this type for inputs, or outputs.

     Lists are also the appropriate input types when fanning in multiple outputs using a :py:class:`MultiDependencyDefinition` or the equivalent composition function syntax.